Black on Black: Background

 By 1981, Jennings' excessive lifestyle had caught up to him financially.
 Despite a string of #1 albums and sellout concerts, the overhead of keeping his show on the road combined with his cocaine habit had drained nearly all of his resources.
 In the audio version of his autobiography Waylon, he admitted to spending up to $1,500 a day on the drug and also confessed to being out of touch with the personnel on his tours:

 "The tours were runnin' well into the red.
 People were hanging out and gettin' paid for it.
 We had close to fifty bodies on our payroll, and I was not sure of what any of 'em were doing.
 There were at least twenty more people than we needed on the crew, and if I saw somebody twice in a week, I'd ask Richie [Albright], 'Are they workin' for us?'...For every million dollars I was takin' in, I was spending two million."

 In the spring of 1981, Jennings, drummer Richie Albright, and financial advisor Bill Robinson went over the singer's business affairs at a hotel in Los Angeles and found that he owed more than two million dollars and was over $800,000 overdrawn to the bank.
-Jennings slowly crawled out of debt by trimming down his organization and touring heavily, including a lucrative engagement in Las Vegas.
-Unfortunately, Jennings' money woes came at a time when his health and creativity were flagging primarily due to his continued reliance on cocaine.

-Recording and composition

-Jennings reunited with Chips Moman for Black on Black, recording the album at Moman's studio in Nashville.
-Jennings and Moman had previously collaborated on one of the singers biggest LPs, 1977's Ol' Waylon, and the producer had co-written what turned out to be the biggest single of Jennings' career, "Luckenbach, Texas (Back to the Basics of Love)."
-Moman had also just produced the phenomenally successful Willie Nelson album Always on My Mind.
-On Ol' Waylon, Moman had introduced a slicker sound without sacrificing the grit that was at the heart of Jennings' music, but Black on Black features a different sound than most Jennings albums of the period, prominently including electric pianos and backing vocals, the latter performed primarily by Jennings' wife, Jessi Colter.
-In his AllMusic review of Black on Black, Thom Jurek criticizes the over-production and Moman in particular:

-"On virtually every track, Jennings' voice seems to come out of a tunnel, someplace out of time and space, as if his ghost were singing these songs.
-The laid-back angle Jennings was trying to show here is perhaps overwrought, with electric pianos covering for electric guitars...Jennings is as inspired as he could be, but Moman ruined this set with his trademark over-production."

-Willie Nelson guests on "Just to Satisfy You."